pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/dbt_hello_world.md

 From MotherDuck Post: https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A7037465343019147265/?origin=SHARED_BY_YOUR_NETWORK

-> Combining #duckdb with #dbt for a small side project that is purely SQL-based can be a game-changer.
 > DuckDB offers an excellent way to solve complex problems using SQL, while dbt provides an effective structure to the project.
 Using dbt with DuckDB allows you to add tests to ensure your solution works even after refactoring.
 > Plus, you can easily share the whole code project next to the data, could it be CSVs or standing on a public S3 bucket.